 - If children are involved in special Christmas programs, cantatas or concerts, find out in advance which child may be visiting the other parent’s home and when that visit will take place.
 Allow the child to still take part in the event but on a different level, perhaps a behind the scenes role that would be appropriate.

 - If Christmas parties are planned, even if the child of divorce can’t be at the party, make sure to save some cookies and candies for the child who might be visiting the other home.

 - Take a chance and invite the other parent to attend various church events.
 Depending on the situation, you might check with the parent that brings the child to church to make sure it is okay to do this.

 - One church I know of always has families decorate the Christmas tree.
 Each family picks out a special Christmas ornament and as a family they come forward and hang their decoration.
 For the child from a single parent home whose parent doesn’t attend church, the church leaders could find an older couple or a younger couple without children and those adults could accompany the child to the Christmas tree to hang their decoration.
 Church family can fill the void in the child’s life.

 Other suggestions to help the single parent family at Christmas

 - Support programs like “Surviving the Holidays” for the widowed or divorced single parent.
-If your church doesn’t host “Surviving the Holidays” you can find a church in your area by using the search engine on the DivorceCare Surviving the Holidays link or the GriefShare Surviving the Holidays link.
+If your church doesn’t host “Surviving the Holidays” you can find a church in your area by using the search engine on GriefShare or DivorceCare.

-Take time this year to pray through how God would have you minster to the child of divorce and how you might make some small changes in your church’s Christmas traditions to accommodate the children and single parents in your community.
+Take time this year to pray through how God would have you minister to the children in the many changing family structures in our world today.
+Think through how you might make some small changes in your church’s Christmas traditions to accommodate the children and single parents in your community.